ignaceprosper/neptune_final_project/readme.md

 Goals :

 1) Identifying all members of the HCN gene family in species representing the main metazoan clades

 2) Creating a multiple sequence alignements of the corresponding proteins

 3) Calculating a phylogenetic tree of the HCN protein family, based on both parsimony and maximum-likelihood models.

 4) Comparing the diversification of HCN proteins between clades.

+As a preliminary step towrds conducting this project, I first followed the tutorial 'Hydroidolina Phylogeny Assignment' provided by Casey, to get familiar with the overall analysis.
+I then tried to perform all steps (finding homologs, aligning sequences, creating tree) on a limited dataset.
+During this project, I actually only performed step 1) on this limited dataset.

 ## Methods